FearZaEngineer/league-of-legends-basic-cleaning/README.md

 ---
 ##  Json to stringtables
-You can use the python script i made to do so [Change the input_file to your file path or better just make your GUI as I am just too lazy to do it xd ] you can add this file to CDTB and fetch the hashes and use it with the latest hashes for stringtable to json you can use the export.py from CDTB
+- You can use the python script i made to do so [Change the input_file to your file path or better just make your GUI as I am just too lazy to do it xd ]
+- You can add this file to CDTB and fetch the hashes and use it with the latest hashes
+- For stringtable to json you can use the export.py from CDTB

 ---